hurtn/azure-data-factory/sqlmi-cdc/README.md

 > * Create, run, and monitor the incremental copy pipeline

 ## Overview
 In a data integration solution, incrementally loading data after initial data loads is a widely used scenario.
 In some cases, the changed data within a period in your source data store can be easily to sliced up (for example, LastModifyTime, CreationTime).
 In some cases, there is no explicit way to identify the delta data from last time you processed the data.
-The Change Data Capture technology supported by data stores such as Azure SQL Managed Instances and SQL Server can be used to identify the delta data.
+The Change Data Capture technology supported by data stores such as Azure SQL Managed Instances (MI) and SQL Server can be used to identify the delta data.
 This tutorial describes how to use Azure Data Factory with SQL Change Data Capture technology to incrementally load delta data from Azure SQL Managed Instance into Azure Blob Storage.
 For more concrete information about SQL Change Data Capture technology, see [Change data capture in SQL Server](/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver15).

 ## End-to-end workflow
 Here are the typical end-to-end workflow steps to incrementally load data using the Change Data Capture technology.

 > [!NOTE]
-> Both Azure SQL Managed Instance and SQL Server support the Change Data Capture technology.
+> Both Azure SQL MI and SQL Server support the Change Data Capture technology.
 This tutorial uses Azure SQL Managed Instance as the source data store.
 You can also use an on-premises SQL Server.

 1. **Initial loading of historical data** (run once):
-    1. Enable Change Tracking technology in the source Azure SQL database.
+    1. Enable Change Data Capture technology in the source Azure SQL MI database.
-    2. Get the initial value of SYS_CHANGE_VERSION in the Azure SQL database as the baseline to capture changed data.
+    2. Get the initial value of SYS_CHANGE_VERSION in the Azure SQL MI database as the baseline to capture changed data.
-    3. Load full data from the Azure SQL database into an Azure blob storage.
+    3. Load full data from the Azure SQL MI database into an Azure blob storage.
 2. **Incremental loading of delta data on a schedule** (run periodically after the initial loading of data):
     1. Get the old and new SYS_CHANGE_VERSION values.
     3. Load the delta data by joining the primary keys of changed rows (between two SYS_CHANGE_VERSION values) from **sys.change_tracking_tables** with data in the **source table**, and then move the delta data to destination.